We make a difference

 CLIMATE COMMITMENT

-We are also firmly committed to responsible water use at all our centers.
-We are part of Stepbywater, the UN Alliance in Spain for the United Nations Decade on Water for Sustainable Development.
-This alliance has the support of the Spanish Government and the FEMP, and the presence of the private sector, the third sector, and civil society.
-This alliance brings together two key initiatives in sustainability and responsible water management under a single umbrella: the 2030 SDG Agenda and the Decade of Action for Water.
-We share the vision and are firmly committed to sustainable water use, developing and implementing the best practices and technologies available in this field.
+We are also firmly committed to responsible water use across all our sites.
+We are part of StepbyWater, the United Nations alliance in Spain for the UN Decade “Water for Sustainable Development”.
+This alliance is supported by the Government of Spain and the FEMP, and brings together the private sector, the third sector and civil society.
+It unites, under a single umbrella, two key initiatives in sustainability and responsible water management: the 2030 SDG Agenda and the Water Action Decade.
+We share this vision and remain strongly committed to sustainable water consumption, developing and implementing the best available practices and technologies in this field.

 SOCIAL COMMITMENT